EPCCed/2025-02-17_containers_cambridge/setup.md

 ### Log into ARCHER2

-You should now be able to log into ARCHER2 by following the [login instructions in the ARCHER2 documentation](https://docs.archer2.ac.uk/user-guide/connecting/) but using the login address `login4.archer2.ac.uk`.
+You should now be able to log into ARCHER2 by following the [login instructions in the ARCHER2 documentation](https://docs.archer2.ac.uk/user-guide/connecting/).
 As noted above, in addition to the SSH key you should already have specified for the account, you will also need to register an autheticator app to generate TOTP for ARCHER2 login.

 Note, you will need three credentials the first time you log into ARCHER2: SSH key, MFA TOTP and one-shot password from SAFE.
 Once you have successfully logged in, you should never need to use a password again, your access will be via SSH key + TOTP.

 Step-by-step guide:

-1. Apply for an account and register SSH key (should already be done by following the instructions above)
+1. Apply for an account and register SSH key (should already be done as part of course registration)
 2. [Setup TOTP for your ARCHER2 account (should already be done by following the instructions above)](https://docs.archer2.ac.uk/user-guide/connecting/#mfa-time-based-one-time-passcode-totp-code)
 3. [Retrieve single use password from SAFE (first login only)](https://docs.archer2.ac.uk/user-guide/connecting/#first-login-password-required)